Skizzralde/ethanboothnewton.github.io/README.md

 ## Contents
 Below is the list of contents which the Website Portfolio contains:
 * An introduction
-* Current and Past Projects
+* Past and Future Projects
 * Acquired Skills
 * Social links, including:
   * Twitter